bartvandebiezen/css-conventions/README.md

 @color-primary: rgb(50, 50, 50);
 ```

+See ['Name that Color'](http://chir.ag/projects/name-that-color/) for example for finding descriptive names.

 ### Local variables should start with the name of the block and end with a property

 - Local variables are written directly above the block rule in the same file.